top of page

 pink and white infographic titled "Pregnancy and Stress" with Black woman looking out of window and additional text

 During pregnancy, new triggers can make you feel more worried.
-These things can include:
+These things may include:

 • Physical discomforts of pregnancy